 Planning to Pursue One of the Hardest Engineering Majors?

 So, what’s the best way to gauge how hard courses will be in your specific major?
-Our advice: Talk to older students about their experiences.
+Our advice: talk to older students about their experiences.

-Cami M., a class of 2023 MIT student and , ranked Differential Equations鈥攁 commonly required and frequently lamented engineering sequence course鈥攁s one of her overall favorites at MIT.
-She said, 鈥淚 loved this class, but mainly because I loved the professor and found him super engaging and his lectures really entertaining.
-The TAs were all super helpful and it鈥檚 one of the few STEM classes I didn鈥檛 feel stupid in.鈥
+“I loved this class, but mainly because I loved the professor and found him super engaging and his lectures really entertaining.
+The TAs were all super helpful and it’s one of the few STEM classes I didn’t feel stupid in.”

 Additional Resources